How To Convince A Sick Kid To Eat

-“The old saying ‘starve a cold, feed a fever’ does not play out with children,” says Dr. Jarret Patton, a practicing pediatrician, American Academy of Pediatrics fellow, and child health advocate.
+“The old saying ‘starve a cold, feed a fever’ does not play out with children,” says Jarret Patton, M.D., a pediatrician and child health advocate.
 “When they are ill, they tend to determine what and when they want to eat.
 For a parent, it tends to cause too much additional stress trying to force your child to eat.”

 “Whether febrile or not, they should drink plenty of fluids.
 Dehydration can happen quicker when they are sick,” advises Patton.
 “If they are well hydrated, there is no need to worry about what they eat even if they barely eat anything.”

 If a kid doesn’t want to eat, they won’t.
 It doesn’t mean that parents are failing in their caregiving, or that the kid is self-destructive.
 It just means they won’t eat.
-For many of the things parents experience it’s not as big a deal as it seems.
 Parents just need to keep kids rested, keep kids hydrated, and give themselves a break, too.

 Your Cheat Sheet for a Sick Toddler Who Won’t Eat

 - Don’t force the food.
 Kids can go a few days with low appetites.
 They’ll make it up when they recover.
 Any more than a few days, however, and you should call your pediatrician.

 - Now is not the time to start the organic kale shakes.
 Comfort food is fine, but stomach bugs need milder foods, and dairy is not the best options for colds.

 - Push fluids.
 Dehydration is the more serious risk, for a number of illnesses.
 If parents need to be pushy about anything, it’s water and Pedialyte.